Company Details

 Investigation Status: ['Ongoing (FBI involved)', 'Completed (access revoked, safeguards added)']

-Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Notification Letters To Affected Individuals, Public Statement Via The Register, Data Breach Notification Filed With Maine Attorney General, Public Disclosure (Via Spokesperson), Public Statement, Public disclosure and user notifications.
+Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Notification Letters To Affected Individuals, Public Statement Via The Register, Data Breach Notification Filed With Maine Attorney General, Public Disclosure (Via Spokesperson) and Public Statement.

 Customer Advisories: Notification letters sent to affected individuals offering free credit monitoring